charming-art/charming/README.md

 - [Scale](#scale) - mapping abstract data to visual representation
 - [Event](#event) - handling hooks and events
 - [Prop](#prop) - returning properties of the app

-The advanced concepts of Charming, which are included in [full bundle](https://cdn.jsdelivr.net/npm/@charming-art/charming/dist/cm.umd.min.js):

-- [Renderer](#renderer) - different rendering technologies and styles
 - [Attribute](#attribute) - defining attributes for shapes

+The other modules are included in [full bundle](https://cdn.jsdelivr.net/npm/@charming-art/charming/dist/cm.umd.min.js).
+Different renderers and related modules will be placed in the following separate modules:

+- [WebGL](#webgl) - WebGL renderer and related helpers
+- [Terminal](#terminal) - Terminal renderer and related helpers

+For common problems, Charming provides a series of optional modules encapsulate reusable solutions, increasing efficiency and alleviating the burden of common tasks:

 - [Array](#array) - array generation and manipulation
 - [Math](#math) - processing numbers, randomness, etc.
 - [Constant](#constant) - useful constants